oVirt/vdsm/doc/thin-provisioning.md

 ### Future work

-Avoid the delay between block threshold event is received until the drive is extended by waking up the drive monitor when event is received.
+Avoid the delay between block threshold event is received until the drive is extended by waking up the volume monitor when event is received.